a-kilic/a-kilic/README.md

 # Hi there! 👋 I'm Arda

-I'm a **Frontend Developer** enthusiastic about building clean, responsive, and user-friendly web interfaces.
-I focus on creating performant applications with modern JavaScript frameworks like React and styling with Tailwind CSS.
+I’m a Frontend Developer working with React and other cool web technologies.
+Outside of coding, I’m into video games and watching anime.
 ---

 # 💻 Tech Stack: